joelmiller1/autoTrainCascade/README.md

 When the program starts the training, the gui will freeze.
 This is because I need to implement multi-threading on the program in order for it to run smoothly.
 Training time depends on many factors, but mostly on how many samples you have.

-After training is complete, the cascade filter will appear in a new folder where the video is located.
+After training is complete, the cascade filter will appear in a folder where the video is located.
 You can then use that to track on object with your new cascade classifier!